 The use of RTOS (Real-Time Operating System) IoT device is taking a huge leap.
 Knacks gained as a result of RTOS includes, multitasking, scheduling tasks and to monitor the resource and data sharing among various tasks.
 The IoT OS

 Until now, the Internet of things has been suffering from market fragmentation.
 Fragmentation makes the task of developing applications much harder.
 It is in consideration of both, hardware variations and differences in the software running on them.

-With the surge of venture capital dollars running to IoT, there has been an inflow of organisations and solutions on the market, creating a very divided panorama within the IoT ecosystem.
+With the surge of venture capital dollars running to IoT, there has been an inflow of organizations and solutions on the market, creating a very divided panorama within the IoT ecosystem.
 As a result, this fragmentation has become one of the resistance in adopting IoT.

 The IoT can support the integration of data and information processing while being in control through various transportation systems.
 IoT is applicable to all the aspects of transportation systems, from vehicle to the user.
 Moreover, because of this dynamic interconnection, it enables inter and intra automobile communication, smart parking & traffic control, e-toll collection system, vehicle control, logistics and fleet management.
 It further goes on to avail the safety and road assistance.
 The Internet of Things platform can continuously locate and monitor the cargo and asset’s status via sensors.
 It can also share special alerts like messages of delays, any specific problems or threats.

 According to Gartner, “The processors and architectures used by IoT devices explain many factors like, whether they have competent security and encoding, power consumption, or if it can smoothly support an operating system, updatable firmware, and embedded device management.”